juliaosneto/juliaosneto/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on freelancer Mobile and Web Developer.
+- 🔭 I’m currently working on freelancer front-end Mobile and Web Developer with React Native.
 - 🌱 I’m currently learning back-end.
 - 👯 I’m looking to collaborate on community Mobile and Web Developer.
 - 🤔 I’m looking for help with my skills.
 - 💬 Ask me about anything.
 - :link: Find me = https://webresumejneto.000webhostapp.com/

 <div align="center" style="display: inline_block">
   <a href="https://github.com/juliaosneto">